dharmab/ksl-bike-sniper/README.md

 - `AWS_SNS_TOPIC`: Existing SNS topic ARN where listings will be forwarded.
 - `AWS_REGION`: Name of AWS region containing DynamoDB table and SNS topic.
 The default is `'us-west-2'`.
 - `INCLUDED_SEARCH_TERMS`: Comma-separated list of search terms.
 Only listings which include at least one search term will be forwarded.
 Terms are case-insensitive.
 Example: `'Honda,Kawasaki,Suzuki,Yamaha'`.
 This is not used unless defined.
 - `EXCLUDED_SEARCH_TERMS`: Comma-separated list of search terms.
 Only listings which do not include any search term will be forwarded.
 Terms are case-insensitive.
-Example: `'Royal Enfield,scooter'`.
+Example: `'Hyosung,scooter'`.
 This is not used unless defined.
 - `LOG_LEVEL`: Logging verbosity.
 Set to `DEBUG` for development.
 The default is `WARN`.

 ## Build